Join the conversation! Yale Library launches the spring 2023 Book Talks

+Yale Library Book Talks will focus on the research and writing process of Yale faculty, alumni, and other authors who have worked with Yale Library collections.
 All events are free and open to the public and will be held in the lecture hall at Sterling Memorial Library.

 Nicholas Dawidoff, a New Haven native, spent eight years investigating the city’s imprisonment of a sixteen-year-old accused of murder and the forces in play that led to the wrongful conviction.
 Dawidoff is the author of six books, including “The Catcher Was a Spy: The Mysterious Life of Moe Berg” and “In the Country of a Country: A Journey to the Roots of American Music.”
 He is a Pulitzer Prize finalist and has also been a Guggenheim Fellow, Berlin Prize Fellow, and Art for Justice Fellow.
 Dawidoff will be in conversation with Michael Morand, director of community engagement at the Beinecke Library.